ArnaudAjamian/data-engineering-capstone/README.md

 ## Data Engineering: Capstone Project

 ### Introduction
 Given the continuously evolving nature of our climate, this project seeks to analyze the evolution of severe weather events in the United States (on a year-over-year basis), across various event types.
-By leveraging the _NOAA: Severe Storm Event Details_ dataset (linked below), alongside additional secondary sources, this project seeks to uncover the effects and implications of severe weather events on home insurance premiums and interstate migration flows.
+By leveraging the _NOAA: Severe Storm Event Details_ dataset (_see Data Source #1 below_), alongside additional sources, this project seeks to uncover the effects and implications of severe weather events on home insurance premiums and interstate migration flows.

 As such, this project will seek to address the following: